freh-g/papysql/README.md

 ```

-Following this we can access data in the db with functions list_tables and display_table e.g.
+You can then access data in the db with functions list_tables and display_table e.g.

 ```